 About the Conference

-The conference will be held at the UNSW Sydney CBD Campus.
-The program offers discussion of China-related international business and economic law topics across many disciplines via speakers and panels.
-Special events will take place during the conference that include the CIBEL Keynote presentation, conference dinner and networking opportunities.
+The conference was held at the UNSW Sydney CBD Campus.
+The program offered discussions of China-related international business and economic law topics across many disciplines via speakers and panels.
+Special events took place during the conference that include the CIBEL Keynote presentation, conference dinner and networking opportunities.

-It is expected that the Conference will feature papers presented by eminent scholars, practitioners in private and public sectors and other speakers in the CIBEL field across the globe that will discuss cutting-edge issues from legal and cross-disciplinary perspectives, and from theoretical and empirical studies.
+The Conference featured papers presented by eminent scholars, practitioners in private and public sectors and other speakers in the CIBEL field across the globe that will discuss cutting-edge issues from legal and cross-disciplinary perspectives, and from theoretical and empirical studies.

 Topics of the Conference and PhD Workshop